rasyidrafi/rawroute/README.md

 ## Provider API keys

-Provider credentials are stored as records linked to their provider and are never returned to the browser after saving.
+Provider credentials are stored as workspace-scoped records linked to their provider and are never returned to the browser after saving.
 Existing single-secret providers are migrated automatically into a linked API-key record.
 Firestore encrypts stored data at rest, but access is controlled by the Cloud Run service identity, so keep its IAM permissions narrow.
 A future Secret Manager-backed credential adapter can remove the credential values from the configuration document entirely.

 New sessions use sticky least-loaded routing based on each key's rolling RPM and concurrency limits.
 Continuations reuse their pinned key when possible, while `previous_response_id` uses hard credential affinity and never silently fails over.
 Upstream `429` responses cool down only the affected credential.
 Prompt-prefix affinity is disabled by default; use an explicit `prompt_cache_key` or session identifier when stickiness is desired.